bogthe/super-tdd-compiler/README.md

 ---

+## Supported languages
+Currently the only language syntax which is supported is: LISP -> C.

+*It only supports method names with numbers and strings as paramteres*

 ## Why should I care?
 V2.0
 In this version I'll try and take a more TDD approach (a very light one).
 This may mean it will be easier for you to understand how the compiler works, step by step (test by test ;) ).